 Even with so many unnecessary rules, social, emotional problems and especially bullying happen, and culturally teachers and students do not try to solve the problem.

-Other problems that can affect students
+Other issues that may affect students

-Are schools in Japan that bad?
+Are schools in Japan really that bad?

 Although many foreigners and Japanese people complain about the points covered in this article, we must take into account that there is no perfect school.
-Both the Japanese educational system and the education systems of other countries have their flaws.
+Both the Japanese education system and the education systems of other countries have their flaws.